-Curriculum At A Glance
+Curriculum at a Glance

-The Curriculum at a Glance is designed to give current and future students an idea of the overall requirements of medical school.
-It is not an enforceable contract and is subject to change without notice
+The Curriculum at a Glance provides current and future students an idea of the overall course structure of medical school.
+It is not an enforceable contract and is subject to change without notice.
+The MD Curriculum is comprised of two phases-Phase I is the preclerkship phase of the MD Curriculum and Phase II is the clinical clerkship phase.